Brighton City Airport: Facilities

 There is one terminal building at the airport, together with flight indicator boards announcing all arrivals and departures, a live runway camera and a licensed restaurant called The Hummingbird Restaurant and Cafe.
-The airport houses Northbrook College's engineering department – a Centre of Vocational Excellence (CoVE) in Aerospace and Aviation.
+The airport houses Northbrook College's engineering dedepartment, a Centre of Vocational Excellence (CoVE) in Aerospace and Aviation.
 A number of aerospace and aviation and non-aviation commercial businesses have offices and workshops on the airport site and along the perimeter road.
-The largest operator is Flying Time Aviation, providing integrated commercial pilot training, with a fleet of Diamond Aircraft DA40s and DA42s.

 The visitor centre features exhibits about the airport's history and area aviation history, a library and archive of related historic materials and guided tours of the airport.

 Ground transport

 The airport is served by Shoreham-by-Sea station on the West Coastway Line, 1 mi distant.
 A halt, Bungalow Town Halt, had been opened in 1910, just in front of the main building.
-In 1935 its name was changed to Shoreham Airport.
-The station closed in 1940.
+In 1935, its name was changed to Shoreham Airport.
+The station was closed on 15 July 1940.